renovate-bot/GoogleCloudPlatform-_-cloud-run-kafka-scaler/README.md

 ### OutOfMemoryError

 If you're seeing `java.lang.OutOfMemoryError` on startup, verify that your Kafka Admin Client Secret matches your broker's SSL configuration as the error may be a red herring.
 See [KAFKA-4493](https://issues.apache.org/jira/browse/KAFKA-4493) for details.

+## FAQs

+**Q: How do I decide whether to use Services or Worker Pools for my Kafka Consumers?**

+A: Kafka Autoscaler can be used to scale your Kafka Consumers running as either Cloud Run Services or Worker Pools, but we strongly recommend using Worker Pools.
+They are purpose-built for non-HTTP, pull-based workloads and are 40% cheaper than comparable instance-billed services.
+Also, with no HTTP endpoint, Worker Pools reduce the attack surface and simplify application code.

+If you already have existing Kafka consumers running as Cloud Run services, you can still use the Kafka Autoscaler for queue-aware autoscaling with the same configuration.